zopanix/docker_factorio_server/README.md

   zopanix/factorio

 ```

+#### Waiting for ready
+This is a beta feature which has nothing to do with factorio... leave it as it is for the moment.
+I'm working with some collegues on something new which should work very well and please a lot of people.

+More to come
 If some can explain it, please make a PR :-)
 ### ToDo's
 * Add cutom savename for people with a lot of saves